1957/58 Jack o’ Diamonds Skiffle Group

 JET HARRIS AND THE JETBLACKS supported DEL SHANNON and FREDDY CANNON on several dates and LITTLE RICHARD and SAM COOK on the Americans very first tour of the UK 1963.
 The Liverpool Empire date featured an unknown group THE BEATLES promoting their first release ‘Love Me Do‘.
 The Jetblacks celebrated Jet Harris and Tony Meehan’s No 1 Hit ‘DIAMONDS‘ at Bath City Hall.
 Tony Meehan later teamed up with Jet and required a change in line up.
 Terry decided to quit handing over his bass playing role to JOHN PAUL JONES later of LED ZEPPELIN.
 Terry teamed up with the other ex members keeping the JETBLACKS name and worked Theatres, Dance Halls, German night clubs, BBC radio’s Saturday Club, the famous CAVERN Club and a charity event at the ALBERT HALL alongside The Rolling Stones and Dusty Springfield.
 We also did a couple of sessions for the popular Saturday Club radio Show BBC LIght Programme with Brian Mathew.

-Late 1963 we were the ex Jet Harris band The Jetblacks.
-We were with a small agency on Wardour Street with obligatory photo’s by Dezo Hoffman.
+By late 1963 we were the ex Jet Harris band The Jetblacks.
+After being with the top agency Bernard Delfont we ended up with a small agency on Wardour Street Soho.
+As usual obligatory photo’s by Dezo Hoffman.
 We did a month in Germany.
 The agent over there may have been Geizler Gunther?.
-The first 2 weeks were at The Savoy Club Hanover and the second at a venue I cant remember the name of in Braunchveig or Brunswick as we call it.
-The money was poor and late coming and accommodation was pretty awful, the nearest I’ve ever been to real poverty.
+The first 2 weeks were at The Savoy Club Hanover and the second at a venue I cant remember the name of in Braunchweig or Brunswick as we call it.
+The money was poor and late in coming.
+We were on the border of starvation and accommodation was pretty awful, the nearest I’ve ever been to real poverty.
 We lived on Bratvurst or Bockvurst sausages or potato mash and gravy being Oxonvansuppen (Oxtail soup).
 MMmmmmmm.!
+All a great experience though.

 We were required to take a girl singer with us.
-A sweet homely girl called Gloria.
-She stayed in seperate accomodation.
-We also were required to provide backing for a dynamic Black American vocal entertainer called Davy Jones.
-A great talent that taught us some great R n B classics of the time.
+A sweet homely girl from North London called Gloria.
+She stayed in separate accommodation to our stark situation above a cafe in the square.
+We were required to provide backing for a dynamic Black American vocal entertainer called Davy Jones.
+A great talent and inspiration that taught us some great R n B classics of the time.

 |February 1st 1964London (Royal Albert Hall)|